johnzastrow/johnzastrow/README.md

 - 👋 Hi, I’m @johnzastrow
-- 👀 I’m interested in GIS and open source
+- 👀 I’m interested in Water science, Biological science, GIS, open source, open data, open knowledge
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and leveraging modern tooling to create things I need am interested in
-- 💞️ I’m looking to collaborate on Gis and Python
+- 💞️ I’m looking to collaborate on Gis and Python and I operate best as part of a team and a commmunity.
+Though my projects here are almost entirely personal
 - 📫 How to reach me ...

 <!---